9 JULY 2025

 This brings us to the technology or people debate that has been ongoing for many years now.
 At EQ, we think the right combination of technology and people is the key to success.

-Given the wide variety of products, with a range of history and applicable regulation, as well as the history of each customer you always benefit from an expert knowledge of the options plus the personal touch of good customer care.
+Given the wide variety of products, with a range of history and applicable regulation, as well as the history of each customer, you always benefit from an expert knowledge of the options plus the personal touch of good customer care.
 We have thousands of examples of direct feedback from the end customers of our clients.

 Keeping an open mind – top tips for business accountability